RWTH-EBC/uesgraphs/README.md

 ![Coverage](https://raw.githubusercontent.com/RWTH-EBC/uesgraphs/gh-pages/docs/master/coverage/badge.svg)

-**uesgraphs** is a Python package for describing Urban Energy Systems, managing their data within a Python graph structure, and enabling the automatic generation of dynamic district simulation models.
+**UESgraphs** is a Python package for describing Urban Energy Systems, managing their data within a Python graph structure, and enabling the automatic generation of dynamic district simulation models.
 We extend the
-[networkx](https://networkx.github.io/) Graph class and add basic methods to represent buildings and energy networks in the graph. **uesgraphs** can be used as a foundation to analyze energy network structures, evaluate district energy systems or generate simulation models. **Version 2** has been updated with the following enhancements:
+[networkx](https://networkx.github.io/) Graph class and add basic methods to represent buildings and energy networks in the graph. **UESgraphs** can be used as a foundation to analyze energy network structures, evaluate district energy systems or generate simulation models. **Version 2** has been updated with the following enhancements:
 - **Simplified Installation**: Easier installation with the removal of unnecessary Python library dependencies.